Nachtraven/nachtraven.github.io/_posts/2025-12-17-retrofit_FANUC.markdown

 <img style="max-width: 450px; max-height: 450px" src="/assets/fanuc_retrofit/shipped.png">
 </div>

 **Disclaimer:** When I reached out to ODrive, I asked if they would be interested in offering a discount code in exchange for the publicity of this post/linkedin/tutorials, which they accepted.
 No money exchanged hands and I still paid multiple hundreds of euros for all the parts.
 My opinions here and elsewhere were not reviewed by ODrive before posting.
-I am also not particularly happy in the end all things considered, and am not sure I will purchase all my arm drivers from them.
-Realistically I cannot rely on them long term for sourcing drivers, because the ~150eur/pc + magnets and wiring price makes any retrofit financially challenging.

 <div style="display: flex; flex-wrap: wrap; gap: 10px; margin: 20px 0;">
   <div class="imgcap" style="flex: 1 1 45%; margin: 0;">